Do you struggle with writing friendly reminder emails?

 An approaching deadline puts enough pressure on everyone involved, so the last thing anyone needs is an email reminding them about it.

-Yet, there are still instances where this approach might be not only acceptable but outright necessary.
+Yet, there are still instances where you’ll have to take this approach.

-For example, if your teammates are juggling a lot on their plates at the moment, and you fear some important (or less critical) tasks can fall through the cracks, it might be appropriate to send them a quick reminder email about a deadline approaching.
+For example, if your teammates are juggling a lot on their plates at the moment and you fear that some important (or less critical) tasks might fall through the cracks, it might be necessary to send them a quick reminder email about a deadline approaching.

 Here’s what that can look like: